 Implementing the right investment strategy on the other hand can help you get the most out of your property.

-There are tons of different strategies out there to make money off of your property investment.
+There are tons of different property investment strategies out there to make money off of your property investment.

 This blog is going to focus on some of the best strategies out there for long term property investments.

-Before determining what strategy you want to implement, you should first figure out what you want out of your investment.
+Before determining what strategy you want to implement, you should first figure out what you want out of your long term investment strategies.

 Because each strategy will have different outcomes.
 And there may be some that simply aren’t feasible for you right now.